Leichhardt Oval: History

-Leichhardt Oval Today (2000–present)
+Leichhardt Oval today (2000–present)

-The ground remains a venue for high level rugby league in Australia although it currently holds only four NRL games a year.
+The ground remains a venue for high level rugby league in Australia although it currently holds only five NRL games a year.
 This decision to reduce the number of games is mainly financial and related to issues such as ground capacity, corporate facilities, and financial incentives to play games at Bankwest Stadium and ANZ Stadium.
 Ironically for a ground once prized for its lighting, the cost of playing night games is another factor as the current lighting is not considered acceptable.

 In spite (or perhaps because) of its antiquated facilities, Leichhardt Oval is beloved by Tigers fans especially those who formerly supported Balmain.
 Match attendances are usually close to or at capacity.
 Attempts to improve facilities are underway with the goal to return Leichhardt to its place as a top level rugby league venue.

 In 2007, the New South Wales Government announced it would provide finance to help in the redevelopment of the ground.
 Previously it had provided a loan to match grants made from Leichhardt Council and the Balmain Football Club.
 A group known as Stop the Rot aims to revamp the ground into a first class sporting venue.
 A.P.I.A.
 Leichhardt Tigers were renamed Sydney Tigers before the start of the 2009 New South Wales Premier League, and moved their home ground from Lambert Park back to Leichhardt Oval, for the first time in over a decade.
 A-League club Sydney FC also played a pre-season friendly against rivals Central Coast Mariners on 6 June 2009.
 The stadium continues to host pre-season games for Sydney teams, friendly games for Australian national youth teams and FFA Cup games.
 In 2011 Lambert Park received a major upgrade that installed a synthetic pitch, which has seen higher profile matches moved to the Oval as professional teams prefer not to risk injury on a non-natural surface.